yourfavDev/go-brute/README.md

 # Golang SSH Bruteforcer

-**Description**:  This open-sourced brute-forcer may only be used for EDUCATIONAL PURPOSES ONLY !
+**Description**:  This open-sourced brute-forcer may only be used for ***EDUCATIONAL PURPOSES ONLY !
+I am not responsible for any prohibited use of this software or any redistributed modified version of this software !***

 ## Dependencies